nextapps-de/mikado/doc/reconcile.md

 # Concepts of reconcile

-I want to share some of my concepts how to find the shortest path to re-arrange dom nodes for re-using in keyed mode.
-I don't know if they already exist, but the implementation which I have seen are too complicated for what they try to do.
-My first thought was, that could be done simpler.
-So I start from scratch with pen and paper.
+I want to share some of my concepts on how to find the shortest path to re-arrange dom nodes for re-using in keyed mode.
+I don't know if they already exist, but the implementations which I have seen are too complicated for what they try to do.
+My first thought was, that it could be done simpler.
+So I start from scratch with a pen and paper.

-These concept are just a basic start and of course do not provide all the edge cases.
-Also the 3 examples are very basic (no inserts, no removes) to make things easier to understand.
+These concepts are just a basic start and of course, do not provide all the edge cases.
+Also, the 3 examples are very basic (no inserts, no removes) to make things easier to understand.

 ## 1. Offset List